mizzy/gitpusher/README.md

   :type: bitbucket
 ```

-Now this tool supports only replicating from GitHub to BitBucket.
+Now this tool supports only replicating from GitHub to Bitbucket.